Do I Need Personal Injury Protection in Texas?

 Texas Minimum Auto Insurance Coverage 2020

 Texas is known for having 30/60/25 coverage.
-This coverage outlines the minimum liability coverage that a policyholder is required to obtain if they live and drive in Texas.
+As of January 1, 2026, this coverage outlines the minimum liability coverage that a policyholder is required to obtain if they live and drive in Texas.
 You’re free to pay for more coverage, but the higher the coverage, the more your policy costs will rise.

 Minimum Liability Coverage